pollen-robotics/reachy2-docs/content/getting-started/setup-reachy2/connect-reachy2.md

 ## B) Connect to the dashboard

-Check the name of your robot at its back and type it followed with **.local:8000** in your web browser.
+Check the name of your robot at its back of neck and type it followed with **.local:8000** in your web browser.

-> Example: for a robot called `reachy2-pvt00`, type **`reachy2-pvt00.local:8000`** in your web browser
+> Example: for a robot called `r2-0000`, type **`http://r2-0000.local:8000/`** in your web browser

 You can also connect to the dashboard via Reachy’s IP address.

-Connect the LCD screen provided to the USB port on the mobile base (this must be done before starting the robot).
-Reachy’s IP address will appear.
+To know it, you can use the LCD screen provided.
+For that, turn off your robot then connect the LCD screen to the USB port on the mobile base.
+Reachy’s IP addresses (WiFi and Ethernet) will appear.

+{{< img-center "/images/getting-started/setup-reachy2/connect-reachy2/lcd_screen.jpg" 300x "LCD screen plugged" >}}

-Open a tab in your web browser and enter Reachy's IP adress followed with **:8000**.
+Open a tab in your web browser and enter Reachy's IP address followed with **:8000**.

-> Example: for a robot with IP `192.168.0.100`, type **`192.168.0.100:8000`** in your web browser
+> Example: for a robot with IP `192.168.0.100`, type **`http://192.168.0.100:8000/`** in your web browser

 **Click on “Reachy awake” to confirm that Reachy is well set-up.**